 If a parent isn’t active on social media or online, it can make bullying in these spaces seem more daunting to speak about.
 However, there are some really practical ways that can help you to protect your teenager, make them feel better and help you both deal with online bullying.

-Being bullied online can be particularly upsetting because it can take place anytime.
+Experiencing bullying online can be particularly upsetting because it can take place anytime.
 The stress of this can take a real toll on your child’s wellbeing.
-Everyone will deal with their situation differently, but here are a few things to look out for that may be a sign your child is being bullied online:
+Everyone will deal with their situation differently, but here are a few things to look out for that may be a sign your child is experiencing bullying online:

 - Becoming more withdrawn; opting out of seeing friends and family.